 Concept and feasibility stage: 1–3 months

-Medical device design and development stage: 6–12+ months
+Medical product design and development stage: 6–12+ months

 This stage focuses on detailed product engineering, electronics development, embedded software integration, industrial design, and usability engineering for healthcare devices.
 Engineering teams develop functional medical device prototypes, design documentation, and design verification plans while ensuring compliance with FDA design controls and ISO 13485 quality standards.